The Statutes are the foundation for the OaAWI

 (2) Should the Chairperson be unable to perform his/her duties, the Deputy Chairperson shall take his/her place.

-The Board hires a Managing Director for a term of office of two years and defines Rules of Procedures to govern the duties and powers of the Managing Director.
+The Board hires a Managing Director for a term of office of up to four years and defines Rules of Procedures to govern the duties and powers of the Managing Director.
 However, the following powers shall be reserved for the Board in any case:

 Authorisations regarding § 12 Par 2 may be retracted, stating the reasons.